BYUCamachoLab/simphony/docs/source/dev/index.rst

      users can remove this step by connecting to GitHub with SSH).

    * Go to GitHub.
 The new branch will show up with a green Pull Request button.
-Make sure the title and message are clear, concise, and self- explanatory.
+Make sure the title and message are clear, concise, and self-explanatory.
 Then click the button to submit it.

 4. Review process: